- Departmental Financial Assistance

 Graduate Student Researchers work under the direct guidance of a faculty member, usually for 20 hours per week.
 In addition to a salary, graduate student researchers who are employed more than 35% time receive the payment of full fees, tuition and health insurance.

 Graduate Readers are employed by the department to grade homework and exams at an hourly rate for up to 10 hours per week.
-Tutors are usually in demand by undergraduates.
-The A.S.
-Notetaking Service also hires graduate students, at an hourly rate, to take notes in undergraduate physics lectures.

 Additional Financial Aid Sources